5 Frequently Asked Questions About Teledermoscopy Answered

 by The DermEngine Team on Dec 3, 2018

 Teledermatology is the branch of telemedicine that utilizes communication technology to offer dermatology services over the internet.
-More recently, the advent of dermoscopy in traditional practices has also transpired into online platforms, making teledermoscopy services even more widely available.
-This article will review the benefits and impact of teledermoscopy practices in teledermatology services answering five most asked questions.
+More recently, the advent of dermoscopy in traditional practices has also transpired into online platforms, creating teledermoscopy services in a widely available way.
+This article will answer five of the frequently asked questions about teledermoscopy in teledermatology services to understand its impact and benefit.

-Current dermatology practices have been experiencing a shortage in professional workforce which translates into unrealistic waiting times for patients.
-In fact, the shortage can result in as few as four professionals per 100,000 residents in the United States with particular vulnerability in underserved rural areas.1 The potential to be steadily connected through internet networks represents a great advantage for patients and doctors.
-Being able to readily communicate through a common platform that allows the exchange of high-quality images of suspicious skin lesions in real time has a dramatic impact on reducing waiting times.
+Current dermatology practices have been experiencing a shortage in professional workforce, translating into unrealistic waiting times for patients.
+In fact, the shortage can result in as few as four professionals per 100,000 residents in the United States with particular vulnerability in underserved rural areas.1 The potential to be steadily connected through internet networks represents a great benefit for patients and doctors.
+Being able to readily communicate through a common platform that allows for the exchange of high-quality images of suspicious skin lesions in real time has a dramatic impact on reducing waiting times.
 Urgent response can follow immediately if any time-sensitive cases arise.

 Dermatologists can connect with their patients through cloud-based dermatology EMR software.

-2. What’s necessary for the practice of teledermoscopy?
+2. What is necessary for the practice of teledermoscopy?

 The widespread reach of internet services has contributed to the expansion of teledermatology services.
-To this respect, the development of cloud-based electronic medical record (EMR) system is playing a unique role, favouring the exchange of multimedia content crucial for case study.
+To this respect, the development of cloud-based EMR system is playing a unique role, favouring the exchange of multimedia content crucial for case study.
 Platforms such as DermEngine allow doctors to receive dermoscopic images submitted by patients.
-Doctors can then take the time to analyze such images assisted by diagnostic support tools such as evolution tracker, clinic analytics and visual search.
+Doctors can then take the time to analyze such images assisted by support tools such as the evolution tracker, clinic analytics and visual search.

-3. Is there any special equipment needed for teledermoscopy services?
+3. Is there any special equipment required for teledermoscopy services?

 The crucial aspect of this service is online connection for proper communication.
 A cloud-based EMR system that can offer seamless access to online connectivity is imperative in this regard.
 On the other hand, patients will have to provide high-quality imaging of their lesions for analysis.
 Mobile dermoscopes play a key part in this as they empower patients to have an active and leading role in the care of their own skin.

-5- What are the future directions of dermoscopy?
+5. What are the future directions of teledermoscopy?

 Patient are able to perform their own regular skin checks utilizing mobile dermoscopes